prashant-jayan21/minecraft-dialogue/README.md

 where `sample_gold_configs.csv` contains a newline-separated list of target structure xml file paths to be played in the session (formatted as `target_structure_xml,existing_structure_xml`, where `existing_structure_xml` is optional). `existing_structure_xml` is the xml file path of a structure to be pre-loaded into the build region and is typically not needed. `sample_user_info.csv` can be safely ignored.

-Although not recommended (because of the load this will create on a single machine), you can also run this session with up to 4 "Fixed Viewer" cameras that will take screenshots periodically from those angles (from the 4 canonical directions around the build region) as data is collected.
-To do so with 4 fixed viewers, start up 3 + 4 = 7 Minecraft clients, then run the following command:
+Although not recommended (because of the load this will create on a single machine), you can also run this session with up to 4 "Fixed Viewers".
+To do so with 4 Fixed Viewers, start up 3 + 4 = 7 Minecraft clients, then run the following command:

 ```
 python cwc_run_session.py sample_user_info.csv sample_gold_configs.csv --num_fixed_viewers=4 --fixed_viewer_csv=sample_fixed_viewer.csv